 Both the 305 and 317 programs have a "zero tolerance" policy.
 This means that one mistake is enough to cause the defendant to lose their house arrest privileges completely.

-What happens if a defendant violates the terms of House Arrest in Las Vegas, Nevada?
+What happens if a defendant violates the terms of house arrest?

 If the equipment merely malfunctioned or the defendant had an innocent accident, the judge might not impose any punishment.
 But a willful violation of the rules may result in loss of house arrest privileges.
 In other words, the defendant will go back into custody for the remainder of the sentence.